 Student discipline is regulated by the California legislature and by board policy and procedures.
 The student discipline rules are detailed and exhaustive.
 Their purpose is to give school officials the legal authority to impose student discipline and also provide accused students with due process.
-The pertinent information is available either on-line or hard copies can be provided.
+The rules governing student discipline are more fully explained in board policies BP and AR 5144, 5144.1 and 5144.2.